pboling/flag_shih_tzu/README.markdown

 boolean attribute.

 Using FlagShihTzu, you can add new boolean attributes whenever you want, without needing any migration.
-Just change the has_flags call to include the new boolean flag.
+Just add a new flag to the has_flags call.

 ## Prerequisites